ElektraInitiative/libelektra/doc/help/elektra-architecture.md

 the afterwards the applications `A` and `B` try to lock `F2` and `F1`.

-A manual solution for this problem is to enable `kdb` to output a list of processes that still use old mount point configuration.
+A manual solution for this problem is to enable `kdb` to output a list of processes that still use old mountpoint configuration.
 The administrator can restart these processes.
-The preferred solution is to use notification for mount point configuration changes or simply to use a lock-free resolver.
+The preferred solution is to use notification for mountpoint configuration changes or simply to use a lock-free resolver.